Rhea letter: First Seminole War

 West and East Florida were backwater provinces of the Spanish Empire, populated by Indigenous natives and refugees from displaced tribes, fugitive slaves (some of whom had escaped there as early as the American Revolutionary War; the most Florida-naturalized early arrivals were sometimes termed maroons or Exiles), mixed-race people, and a few thousand settlers in the capitals of Pensacola and St. Augustine.
 Part of Jackson's motive for conquest was that he had unfinished business with Red Stick survivors of the Creek War of 1813–1814.
 Many Red Stick warriors and their families had been killed in the battles at Tallusahatchee and Tohopeka, but a number of Red Stick refugees settled just beyond the southern border of Alabama in the Florida lands.
-Eventually the increasing population of white settlers in the area and the combined population of Creek refugees, fugitive slaves called "maroons," and a developing community known to history as the Seminoles were tangling with each other across the border, raiding cattle and horses, and retaliating in turn.
+Eventually the increasing population of white settlers in the area and the combined population of Creek refugees, fugitive slaves, and a developing community known to history as the Seminoles were tangling with each other across the border, raiding cattle and horses, and retaliating in turn.
 The immediately precipitating incident of Jackson's blitzkrieg action through Florida in the spring of 1818 was the Scott massacre, the slaughter of U.S. soldiers and their families on the Apalachicola River.
 The actual commander of U.S. troops in the south at the time was Edmund P. Gaines, but he had been ordered to Amelia Island in the Atlantic Ocean on the far side of Florida near the Georgia border, so Jackson took the initiative to invade without clearing it with any superior officer or the federal government.
 On January 8, 1818, he wrote James Monroe stating his goal of seizing East Florida and asking that the government give its approval with a wink and a nod in the form of a letter from John Rhea.

 The Executive Government have ordered (and, as I conceive, very properly) Amelia Island to be taken possession of; this order ought to be carried into execution at all hazards, and, simultaneously, the whole of East Florida seized...this can be done without implicating the Government; let it be signifyed to me through any channel, (say Mr. J. Rhea) that the possession of the Floridas would be desirable to the United States, & in sixty days it will be accomplished.